-'Regulations' means the guidance and regulations relating to the provision of access arrangements and the conduct of controlled assessments, coursework and examinations.
+'Regulations' means the guidance and regulations relating to the provision of access arrangements and the conduct of controlled assessments, coursework, examinations and non-examination assessments.
 A list of the documents which contain the regulations can be found in Appendix 1.

-The regulations are based upon and fully encompass the requirements of the regulators of external qualifications in England, Wales, Scotland and Northern Ireland as found in the GCSE, GCE, Principal Learning and Project Code of Practice, Ofqual's General Conditions of Recognition and SQA Accreditation's Regulatory Principles.
+The regulations are based upon and fully encompass the requirements of the regulators of external qualifications in England, Wales, Scotland and Northern Ireland, such as those found in Ofqual's General Conditions of Recognition and SQA Accreditation's Regulatory Principles.